Gardening in April

 - Worn and bare areas may be patched with instant turf.

 - Keep an eye out for aphids and other insect pests, especially on herbs and vegetable and flower seedlings.
 Use a general garden insecticide such as pyrethrum to control them.
 Don’t forget to spray the undersides of leaves too.

 - Watch for the caterpillars of the White Cabbage Butterfly on cabbage, cauliflower, broccoli and other brassicas.
 Pyrethrum will assist or try a cabbage dust.

 - Newly planted seedlings may be targeted by snails and slugs.
-Protect them with Garden Galore Quash Slug & Snail Stoppa.
+Protect them with Scotts Quash Slug & Snail Killer.